-For many years Memmert and Wisconsin Oven Distributors LLC have been manufacturing and distributing equipment to the United States.
+For many years Memmert and Memmert USA have been manufacturing and distributing equipment to the United States.
 Everything we sell and service today — including climate & stability chambers, storage chambers, Peltier cooled units, water and oil baths, and vacuum ovens — is relatively simple and revolves around the basic principles of science incorporated into our thermostatic equipment.
 Thermostatics is the branch of science concerned with thermal equilibrium, “the condition under which two substances in physical contact with each other exchange no heat energy.”2 As technology has advanced and our product line has grown, the concepts underlying our equipment are still simple and are still based on science.

 Vacuum Oven Science

 For example, vacuum ovens are used in various industries for drying powders, curing epoxy coatings, and extracting moisture or chemicals from implants that go into the human body.
 The simple scientific principle in play is the combination of temperature and pressure.
 In order for something to dry, moisture must evaporate or turn from liquid into gas.
 If the pressure on an object is decreased below atmospheric levels, as occurs in a vacuum oven, water can evaporate at a lower temperature which means that it dries faster.
 It also makes it possible to pull moisture out of places where it is trapped.

 Why does the vacuum oven work so well?
 Imagine you have a sponge in your hand saturated with water and you want the sponge to be dry.
 There are several ways you can do this.